marcelkornblum/sn-rfcs/text/0004-hosting.md

 * Post the switch role URL on the #perm-tech channel (using the developer access role you just made)

 ## Setting up a new GCP project
-[Setting up a new GCP project]: #setting-up-gcp-proj
+[Setting up a new GCP project]: #setting-up-a-new-gcp-project

 First of all [set up your GCP project and enable GAE](https://cloud.google.com/appengine/docs/standard/nodejs/building-app/creating-project) ensuring you add it to the Signal Noise organisation (you may need a tech lead to do this for you, and to enable billing via Signal Noise).
 Please also make sure it's in the right [organisation folder](#account-folder-structure).